 Though these services keep your program up to date, they may also cause system service exception error in Windows 10.
 To fix this, you can try disabling these automatic update services from the System Configuration tab.
 Here is how to do it.

 For this example, we will be disabling Google Chrome’s Google Update services that check for the available updates when you restart Chrome.
 I have also written a detailed guide on how to disable automatic updates in Google Chrome if you want to read.

-Press Windows Key + R and type msconfig and hit enter.
-It will open System Configuration window.
+Press Windows Key + R and type MSConfig and hit enter.
+It will open the System Configuration window.

 Under System Configuration window, click and open the Services tab.